jpicon21/projects/invis-user-table/README.md

 ## Future Enhancements

+- **Real Population Data**: Use OpenWeatherMap API in order to get real population data and fallback on mock data if it fails
 - **Pagination**: For handling larger datasets
 - **Filtering**: Column-specific filter inputs
 - **Column Visibility**: Toggle columns on/off